AndrewHamm/MIPS-Pong/README.md

 ## How To Run

 1. Open the Mars .jar file from our repo.
-2. Load the file into Mars with File -> Open.
+2. Load the pong.asm file into Mars with File -> Open.
 3. Go to Run -> Assemble
 4. Go to tools -> Bitmap Display
 5. The Bitmap Display settings should be as follows: